Ultra Conductive Copper-Carbon Nanotube Wire

 The most common traditional materials used in electrical energy distribution systems are copper and copper alloys.
 Modern applications show an increasing demand for better heat and electric current carrying capacity at the level beyond copper base materials.
 Nanocarbon materials, such as carbon nanotubes and graphene have attracted attention due to their high electrical, thermal conductivity and exceptional mechanical properties.
 It would appear that combining copper with high performance nanocarbons towards composite materials could offer immediate solution to problems encountered currently.

-This is the first opportunity to learn about some of the EC FP7 UltraWire project preliminary results, meet project partners and project management and present your nano-carbon metal composite research.
+This is the opportunity to learn about some of the EC FP7 UltraWire project results, meet project partners and project management team.